Newburgh panel addresses strategies in opioid crisis

 “You have to love people past the point of your comfort,” she said.
 “If someone is struggling with addiction, do you want them to also catch a blood-borne illness [such as HIV]?
 And how do we connect people to the resources that they need?
 You don’t know what’s going to be the thing that clicks for someone.
 You could be using a syringe right now, but two seconds later, you’re done and thinking ‘I want to talk to someone about not using anymore.’
 And you can get connected to someone right there” at the exchange.

 “People are addicted to this idea that you have to use tough love, let people hit rock bottom, kick it cold turkey,” she said.
 “That works for some people.
 It kills others.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.